kwur/new-kwur-site/_posts/2009-11-16-bar-b-q-killers-reissued.md

   </p>

   <p>
-    And just to get you excited, here&#8217;s a clip of the Bar-B-Q Killers from that very film (directed by KWUR alum, <a href="http://www.studlife.com/cadenza/2009/10/30/interview-with-bill-cody/">Bill Cody</a>)&#8230;<br />
+    And just to get you excited, here’s a clip of the Bar-B-Q Killers from that very film (directed by KWUR alum, <a href="http://www.studlife.com/cadenza/2009/10/30/interview-with-bill-cody/">Bill Cody</a>)…<br />
   </p>
 </div>